 - Silence: New Zealanders sometimes grow uncomfortable when social chat is punctuated with long periods of pause or silence and may try to fill the gap with conversation.
 On the other hand, Māori tend to be quite comfortable with it and feel less of a need to create filler conversation.

 - Eye Contact: Eye contact should be maintained directly and intermittently broken.
 People often make enough eye contact to show their sincerity, but do not hold it for long a duration as this can seem scrutinising.
-However, be aware that for some older Pacific Islanders and Māori, direct eye contact can be considered disrespectful and confrontational.
+However, be aware that for some older Pacific Islanders and Māori, eye contact can be considered disrespectful and confrontational.
 Therefore, if you notice that they are diverting eye contact with you, take it as a signal that you should do the same.

 - Physical Contact: People tend not to touch each other much during communication unless they are close friends.
 Touching someone on the shoulder or arm in order to emphasise a point is generally acceptable, but can otherwise be seen as a sexual advance.
 That being said, women tend to be more with one another than men.
 The traditional Māori greeting, the hongi, involves both persons briefly pressing their noses together.